 One trip ultimately converted me.
 The lakes really are that turquoise color, there really are amazing mountain views at every corner, and of course the uncomfortably polite Canadians are there to help you every step of the way.

-This list below highlights a couple traveler hot spots, but is in no way complete, and just because an activity is listed at one park doesn’t mean it can only be done or seen there as there seem to be a million Canadian national parks.
+This list below spotlights a couple traveler “must-sees”, but is in no way finished.
+Just because an activity is listed at one park doesn’t mean it can only be done there.
+There seem to be an endless amount of Canadian national parks.

 Alberta Tourist Attractions: Best Places to Visit